-All (enchanted frogs) are (princes) All (enchanted frogs) are (young and beautiful) There is an (enchanted frog) which is (a young and beautiful princes)
+All (enchanted frogs) are (princesses)

+All (enchanted frogs) are (young and beautiful)

+There is an (enchanted frog) which is (a young and beautiful princess)

 What do we mean by "all"?
-Do we need the existence of at least one specimen to say "all"?
+Do we need at least one specimen to say "all"?
 In such case, the schema would be valid (in formal logic it is not, as we will see)

-What is the purpose of symbolic logic?
+What is the purpose of formal logic?